Why My Air Compressor Is Losing Pressure

 If the system is designed to send air to several different areas across a factory floor, poor planning could result in certain areas receiving insufficient airpower for the tools and processes at hand.
 In many cases, poor system planning results from hastily laid out system components and rushed purchasing choices.

-Pressure drop is liable to occur when you add more pipes to a compressed air system.
+Pressure drop can occur when you add more pipes to a compressed air system.
 This is due to the fact that pressurization results from air being squeezed into compact spaces.
-Once the air is passed to a larger area, some of the air pressure is lost.
+Once the air passes to a larger area, it loses some of its pressure.

-When you add space for the pressurized air to occupy, you are essentially adding volume to that space itself.
+When you add space for the pressurized air to occupy, you increase the space’s volume.
 The more volume you allow for the air in a pressurized air system, the more pressure you need to retain the power of the compressed air.
 By adding more pipes to your system, you are increasing the number of avenues for the air to travel, hence reduced pressure.
 To avoid this pressure loss, you would need to have more pressure to account for the enlarged space.
 Otherwise, you are taking a supply of air that received x-amount of pressurization in a y-sized space and releasing it to a larger area.

-To achieve sufficient airpower for all the applications across your work area, you need to proportion the pressure and volume.
-This requires you to calculate the level of pressure required for every system tool on the floor of your factory or warehouse.
+You need to proportion pressure and volume to achieve sufficient air power for all work applications.
+Calculating pressure levels for every system lets you identify these measurements.
 You will not arrive at an accurate calculation if you merely add up all the usage expectations of the various applications because that would fail to take into account the potential for pressure drop along each path.

 One of the leading causes of pressure drop is any sort of physical obstruction along an air system.
-When an obstruction is present, it will cause a partial blockage of airflow at the affected point along the system.
+When an obstruction is present, it causes a partial blockage of airflow at the affected point along the system.
 The blockage might only inhibit a small part of the overall flow, but this can still result in major pressure loss.
-Obstructions rarely cause complete stops in airflow; if such was the case, the system would quickly shut itself down due to pressure buildup.
+Obstructions rarely cause complete stops in airflow.

-Pressure will actually intensify in front of an obstruction and then drop significantly as the air passes the point in question.
+Pressure intensifies in front of an obstruction and then drops significantly as the air passes.
 When you investigate the root of such a problem, this spot of intensity can make it easy to pinpoint the obstruction.

 Obstructions are sometimes unintentionally built into a system.
 If your pipes and connectors are fastened to walls, there might be metal bolts that partially intrude into some of these pipes.
 Even if the metal barely penetrates the interior of the pipe, it will still reduce the diameter at the point of the air system.